Saqib73/CanvasGuard/Readme.md

 # Commissions

 - Filter artists based on tags(+ location where they ship)
-- User request someone for commission(click btn)
+- User request someone for commission(click btn)(done)
-- A form is shown with the request details(artstyle, description, deadline, character, any images)
+- A form is shown with the request details(artstyle, description, deadline, character, any images)(done-> backend)
-- The details are sent to the artist(maybe email), have a page for all requests + details
+- The details are sent to the artist(maybe email), have a page for all requests + details, (done-> backend)
-- If agree to take the commission, open a temporary chat
+- If agree to take the commission, open a temporary chat(need to implement)
 - Integrate some payment method(maybe razor pay)

 # To Implement